USS Surfbird Sea Stories

 U.S. Navy Standard Operation Procedures require that all ship's monitor ship and aircraft distress frequencies and we were following those procedures when we heard an urgency signal being transmitted on the International Distress frequency 500 mhz.
 The urgency signal would be sent to mariners over distress frequencies when something of an urgent nature required their attention.

 RM2 Mathews was on watch at the time and he copied a message from a Greek freighter Yanix that was in trouble.
 They were taking on water in the main hold and they wanted any ship's in the area to be aware of their situation and to be prepared to assist should they need help.
-I took the message to the bridge where the XO (also our Navigator) and the Commanding Officer were looking at the navigation charts.
+I took the message to the bridge where the XO (also our Navigator) and the Commanding Officers were looking at the navigation charts.
 The XO plotted the position of the Yanix and noted it was behind us in the main part of the storm.
 He told me to let him know if we heard anything else from the freighter.

 Almost immediated after returning to the Radio Shack, we heard what sends a chill down the back of any Radioman, the International Distress call (SOS).
 It seems that the situation on the Yanix has worsened and they were requesting assistance from any ship in the area.
 I took the most recent message back to the bridge and gave it to the XO.
 After discussing it for a few minutes with the XO, the CO ordered the Surfbird to reverse course and head directly back in the storm.